 #Streeteatsfest invites food bank Sufra Kitchen to food festival

 Our Abuse of the Earth Is a Reflection of Our Internal state

-Excess and wasting food from throwing away usable food, letting good food become rotten, and overindulging and overeating is the antithesis to prophetic behavior.
-It is not fitting as Muslims to engage in wastefulness in all aspects of life, and in a privileged part of the world where ‘halal’ food is more accessible than ever, we have an increased responsibility in moderation and conscientiousness.
+Excess, wasting food by throwing away usable food, letting good food become rotten, and overindulging and overeating are the antithesis of prophetic behavior.
+It is not befitting as Muslims to engage in wastefulness in any aspect of life, and in a privileged part of the world where halal food is more accessible than ever, we have an increased responsibility in moderation and conscientiousness.

 It is He who produces both trellised and untrellised gardens, date palms, crops of diverse flavours, the olive, the pomegranate, alike yet different.
-So when they bear fruit, eat some of it, paying what is due on the day of harvest, but do not be wasteful: God does not like wasteful people. – 6:141
+So when they bear fruit, eat some of it, paying what is due on the day of harvest, but do not be wasteful: God does not like wasteful people.
+[Qur’an 6:141]

 One cannot claim advocacy for social justice if waste of any kind, especially from overconsumption, is swept under the rug.
 800 million people (1 in 9 people) are starving or malnourished, and a mere quarter of the food waste from the UK, USA and Europe is enough to feed people in poverty every year.
 The demand for food in Western countries exported from developing countries also increases the price of food, and so not only are we taking away (and throwing away) food that can feed native peoples, we are also destroying natural habitats.